datajunkie-v/Data-606/README.md

   2. Comparing different models used to forecast timeseries data.

 ## Implementation
-The different Regression machine learning models implemented in this project are:
+The different machine learning models implemented in this project are:
   1. Decision Tree Regression
   2. Random Forest Regression
   3. ARIMA
+  4. SARIMAX